Application of NMR as a solution for detecting honey fraud

-The simple sample preparation and fast measurement that NMR offers will be described, as well as the wide range of information from the multiple parameters that can be acquired simultaneously.
-Bruker BioSpin Market Manager for Food, Feed and Beverage, Thomas Spengler, will introduce the NMR Food Screener used at QSI and the robust background reference database will be discussed.
+The simple sample preparation and fast measurement that NMR offers is described, as well as the wide range of information from the multiple parameters that can be acquired simultaneously.
+Bruker BioSpin Market Manager for Food, Feed and Beverage, Thomas Spengler, introduces the NMR Food Screener used at QSI and the robust background reference database is discussed.

 - How NMR works and is applied as a tool for routine, daily analysis of honey

 - The use of NMR spectral data to determine sugar adulteration without the need for confirmation by techniques